How-To Guides

 Wild grouse recipe

-As grouse can hold strong flavours, it also pairs well with Asian spices, so why not try it the next time you waft the kitchen with warming smells of curry or tagine?
+Given its seasonality, autumn and winter fruits and vegetables also make excellent accompaniment – think blackberries, raspberries, and beetroot.
+These sweet and sour notes work brilliantly with the deep, gamey flavour of grouse.
+As grouse can hold up to strong flavours, it also pairs well with Asian spices.
+Why not try it next time you fill the kitchen with the warming aromas of curry or tagine?